 The obtained results are presented below.
 We first start with the standard HFT refined simulation results and we will compare them to those presented during the CD0 review.
 Figure 2 shows the resulting D^0 reconstruction efficiency.
 The red points show the reconstructable fraction of the decays, before any optimization cuts are applied; it is therefore an upper limit.
 If the two decay tracks are successfully reconstructed in the TPC and with, at least, the two Pixel hits correctly assigned to the track, then the decay is characterized as reconstructable.
 This fraction starts at about 20% at low p_T and slowly rises to about 30% at high p_T .
 The black points show the fraction of decays that pass the reconstruction cuts and they strongly depend of the particular choice of cut values.
 For this study we used the same set of cuts as for the CD0 review analysis in order to make apple-to-apple comparisons.
-These cuts explore the topological/geometrical features of real decays and are the indispensable tool that suppresses the background by several orders of magnitude, to levels that an acceptable S/N ratio is achieved.
-More details on the used cuts can be found in the HFT proposal.
+SV restate what they arte - how much do the suppress background.

 We observe that the new (open) points do not show any significant difference from what was presented at the CD0 review for both the red and the black points.
 This is a coincidence due to cross cancelling of various effects.
 The thicker beam pipe and the detailed, more realistic TOF-PID included here should have somewhat reduced the "new" efficiency but a slight optimization of the search tracking parameters seems to have compensated for the loss.
 The striking similarity of the efficiencies signals no major surprises in the physics performance with the new simulations provided that the background levels remained also similar.
-This latter point is addressed in detail in the following paragraphs.